 The charity was founded in 1927 by the Queen's Nursing Institute, to raise funds to support district nursing which the QNI organised and managed prior to the introduction of the National Health Service.
 The Trustees of the QNI invited owners of outstanding gardens to open to public visitors for one day and donate the funds raised to the Institute.
 In 1927 some 600 gardens opened, they all charged one shilling and they raised £8,000.
 As well as the fundraising success, this scheme broke new social ground in offering public access to private gardens for all in return for a modest contribution to charity.
-This principle of inclusiveness has been a key characteristic of the National Garden Scheme ever since.
+This principle of inclusiveness and accessibility has been a key characteristic of the National Garden Scheme ever since.

-This core activity of opening private gardens to visitors has remained largely unchanged since 1927 although the quantity and variety of gardens has grown considerably.
+The core activity of opening private gardens to visitors has remained largely unchanged since 1927 although the quantity and variety of gardens has grown considerably - especially in recent years.
 As well as traditional large country gardens, there are now large numbers of smaller gardens opening in towns and cities or together in groups in villages.
-The wider variety also includes allotments, school and hospice gardens.
+The wider variety also includes allotments and community gardens, prison, school and hospice gardens.
 In a remarkable testament to the loyalty of garden owners, 70 of the 600 gardens that originally opened in 1927 are still opening today.

-The charity was part of the Queen's Nursing Institute from its foundation until 1980 when the QNI established the National Gardens Scheme Charitable Trust.
+The charity was part of the Queen's Nursing Institute from its foundation until 1980 when the

+QNI established the National Gardens Scheme Charitable Trust.
 In 2005 the charity incorporated as a company limited by guarantee; and in 2017 the charity's name became the National Garden Scheme.

-Ever since its establishment, the National Garden Scheme has continued to focus its annual donations on supporting nursing and health.
+Ever since its establishment, the National Garden Scheme has focused its annual donations on supporting nursing and health charities.
 In recent years, it has extended the donations policy to support other charities whose work is consistent with its programme for gardens and health.
-The 2023 donations took the total since the charity's foundation to over \pounds 70 million.
-As a result of the National Garden Scheme's long-term commitment to its nursing beneficiaries, it has become the most significant cumulative charitable supporter of nursing in the country and the single largest funder of most of the individual beneficiary charities.
+It also supports the gardening community, funding various programmes of training and support.
+The 2024 donations took the total since foundation to over £74 million.

+As a result of the National Garden Scheme's long-term commitment to its nursing beneficiaries, it has become the most significant cumulative charitable supporter of nursing in the country and the single largest funder of most of the individual beneficiary charities (see Section 7 for more detail).